 - Persistent numbness, pain, and/or tingling of the hands and/or feet

-The symptoms of facial paralysis and Bell’s palsy may start to affect a patient within 7 to 21 days of initial infection.
-Fortunately, with proper treatment, a patient can quickly and safely address their symptoms.
+The symptoms of facial paralysis and Bell’s palsy may start to affect a patient within seven to 21 days of initial infection.
+Fortunately, with proper treatment, a patient can quickly and safely address their infectious disease symptoms.

 Lyme Disease and Bell’s Palsy Diagnosis